intellistream/AllianceDB/README.md

 # What?
-AllianceDB is a library for a list of stream operations optimized on modern multicore processors.
+WalnutDB is a library for a list of stream operations optimized on modern multicore processors.

 # How to Reproduce Our Experimental Results?